What is the Best Camera Setting for Product Photography?

 4. Set Your Exposure Triangles Right

-I recommend you to start working with ISO as low as possible and then raise the numbers gradually.
+I recommend that you start working with ISO as low as possible and then raise the numbers gradually.
 This will get you smooth images of your product.
-Refrain yourself from using higher ISO, as we already know that this will create noises in the image.
+Refrain from using higher ISO, as we already know that this will create noise in the image.

-The task aperture handles is to control the amount of light passing across the lens.
-The depth of field largely correlates with an aperture as the center of the focus relies on aperture.
+The task of aperture handles is to control the amount of light passing through the lens.
+The depth of the field largely correlates with an aperture as the center of the focus relies on the aperture.
 The opening of the aperture is measured in f-stops.
 A smaller f-stop number means a larger aperture.
 Similarly, a higher f-stop number means a small aperture.

 For product photography, normally, you don’t need to have a faster shutter speed.
 As there is no risk of the product moving, so you don’t have to worry.
 While you keep your product lying flat on any background (white for most cases) or hanging, a low shutter speed like 1/12 will do the job just fine.